Medium-Term Management Plan

 Financial and Capital Strategy

-Recognition of Changes in the Business Environment and Progress of Medium-Term Management Plan 2025
+Evaluation of FY2023 Performance and Progress of Medium-Term Management Plan 2025

 Continue to take initiatives to swiftly achieve a PBR of above 1x